Gov. Brian Kemp visits Chickamauga, signs bills

 The governor was appearing in Chickamauga to publicly sign several bills into law, including S.B.
-77, sponsored by Sen. Jeff Mullis, which would provide added protection for monuments within the state.
-Kemp cited the monument of Martin Luther King, Jr., and praised King’s legacy of peace.
+77, sponsored by Sen. Jeff Mullis of Chickamauga, which would provide added protection for monuments within the state.
+Kemp cited the monument of Martin Luther King Jr., and praised King’s legacy of peace.

 “It’s true we have monuments that do not reflect our values,” Kemp said, alluding to some Confederate monuments.
 But, he said, those monuments are also part of our history and we can learn from them.